-Is your child grappling with addition facts?
+Is your child grappling with math facts?
 Mastering the concept of numbers is such a troublesome task in itself that it can be very difficult to introduce math equations without perplexing him.
 Don't fret!
-It can be done painlessly with this simple, hands-on addition equation board.
-Using just cardboard, string and beads, your child will be able to physically create equations and visually count the beads until he becomes proficient at addition facts.
+It can be done painlessly with this simple, hands-on equation board.
+Using just cardboard, string and beads, your child will be able to physically create equations and visually count the beads until he becomes proficient at addition and subtraction facts.

 What You Need:

 - Piece of Cardboard (approximately 12” x 16”)

 - Write "+" and "=" signs horizontally across the top of the long side of the cardboard with spaces in front of and after both signs.

 - Write "-" and "=" signs horizontally across the bottom of the long side of the cardboard with spaces in front of and after both signs.

 - Cut two slits on both of the short sides of the piece of cardboard.

 - Cut two long pieces of elastic string.
 One will be the addition string, while the other will be the subtraction string.

 - String the beads on each piece of the elastic, then tie them around the long sides of the board, nestling the strings in the slits so that they're secured.